tim-s-ccs/ts-ccs-frontend/package/README.md

 However, please note this a small project compared to GOV.UK Frontend and is only concerned with assets relating to CCS.

 We're unable to monitor activity on this repository outside of our office hours (10am to 4pm, UK time).
 To get a faster response at other times, you can [report abuse or spam to GitHub](https://docs.github.com/en/communities/maintaining-your-safety-on-github/reporting-abuse-or-spam).

+## Credits :trophy:
+This project was created from GOV.UK Frontend so a lot of the credit needs to go to the team at Government Digital Services.
+Beyond adding the CCS stylings, nearly all the code comes from that original project.

+So a big **Thank you** to the team at GDS because, without your hard work on GOV.UK Frontend, CCS Frontend would be a much lesser offering.